-Based on our understanding of the group and industry, we identified that the principal risks of non-compliance with laws and regulations related to UK tax legislations, employment laws and regulations, health and safety legislation and anti-bribery and corruption laws, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the group and industry, we identified that the principal risks of non-compliance with laws and regulations related to UK tax legislations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting of inappropriate journal entries and management bias in accounting estimates.
 Audit procedures performed by the engagement team included:

-- Identifying and testing journal entries, in particular journal entries posted with unusual account combinations. - Assessing significant judgements and estimates in particular those relating to impairment of goodwill, intangible and tangible assets, allowance for doubtful debts, recoverable amount of investments in subsidiaries, rebate liabilities booked and net realizable value of inventory and the disclosures included on these balances within the financial statements. - · Reviewing the minutes of the board meeting to check any non -compliance with laws and regulations. - Incorporating elements of unpredictability
+- Identifying and testing journal entries, in particular journal entries posted with unusual account combinations. - Assessing significant judgements and estimates in particular those relating to impairment of goodwill, intangible and tangible assets, allowance for doubtful debts, recoverable amount of investments in subsidiaries, rebate liabilities booked and net realizable value of inventory and the disclosures included on these balances within the financial statements. - Reviewing the minutes of the board meeting to check any non -compliance with laws and regulations. - Incorporating elements of unpredictability - Discussions with management, including consideration of known of suspected instances of non-compliance with laws and regulation and fraud